905timur/FileCorruptor/README.md

 ---

 ## License
 This script is distributed under the MIT License.
-See `LICENSE` for details.

 ---